ccamel/awesome-ccamel/README.md

 - [dadleyy/marlow](https://github.com/dadleyy/marlow) - golang generator for type-safe sql api constructs
 - [dagger/container-use](https://github.com/dagger/container-use) - Development environments for coding agents.
 Enable multiple agents to work safely and independently with your preferred stack.
 - [dagger/dagger](https://github.com/dagger/dagger) - Automation engine to build, test and ship any codebase.
 Runs locally, in CI, or directly in the cloud
-- [dagucloud/dagu](https://github.com/dagucloud/dagu) - The control plane for teams looking to automate real work with AI agents within their own infrastructure.
-Packaged as a single binary, it runs on Linux, macOS, and Windows.
+- [dagucloud/dagu](https://github.com/dagucloud/dagu) - Lightweight, powerful workflow engine built in a single binary with Web UI.
+Linux, macOS, and Windows.
 Use your favorite AI agents to create, update, and run your workflows via secure MCP with full traceability and logging.
 - [daixiang0/gci](https://github.com/daixiang0/gci) - GCI, a tool that control golang package import order and make it always deterministic.
 - [danielgatis/imgcat](https://github.com/danielgatis/imgcat) - Display images and gifs in your terminal.
 - [darccio/mergo](https://github.com/darccio/mergo) - Mergo: merging Go structs and maps since 2013